Kimberley Park railway station: Present day

-A 5 sidings were built east the line at the 4-mile post, north of the station, using a former quarry and a part of the former main line formation.
+A 5-road sidings were built east the line at the 4-mile post, north of the station, using a former quarry and a part of the former main line formation.
 This was used to store new Class 745 and Class 755 rolling stock for Abellio Greater Anglia until they entered service.
-Most were brought directly to Kimberley Park from Ripple Lane exchange sidings after being dragged through the Channel Tunnel.
+Most were brought directly to Kimberley Park from Ripple Lane exchange sidings after being transported through the Channel Tunnel.

 Ballast Pit Yard

-A 5 road secure yard has been created to the north of the station as part of a £3.25M agreement to provide siding capacity for approximately 30 Class 755 multiple units for Greater Anglia.
+A 5-road secure yard has been created to the north of the station as part of a £3.25M agreement to provide siding capacity for approximately thirty Class 755 multiple units for Greater Anglia.
 A modification to the plan for the creation of this yard involved the removal of a section of the up formation of the line to slightly extend the storage capacity of one siding, replacing the original plan to relay the second line from Hardingham to Kimberley.